corda/contract-sdk/README.md

 You will have a choice to make, whether you want to:

 1) Fat jar the Contract SDK CorDapp into your contracts jar or
-2) Keep the Contract SDK CorDapp out of your contracts jar and manually add the Contract SDK jar to the Corda transaction as attachment
+2) Keep the Contract SDK CorDapp out of your contracts jar and manually add the Contract SDK jar to the Corda transactions as attachment.
+Using, for example, [this helper function](examples/test-app/test-app-workflows/src/main/kotlin/net/corda/contractsdk/testapp/Extensions.kt).

 The second option has possible negative security implications so unless you are absolutely sure you know what you are doing, it is likely to be a better idea to go for the fat jarring.
-If you want to know how to locate the Contract SDK in the attachment store, look at [this helper function](examples/test-app/test-app-workflows/src/main/kotlin/net/corda/contractsdk/testapp/Extensions.kt).

 In order to fat jar the Contract SDK into your contracts jar, you would declare your dependency as: